Aqxorus/discord.js-v2-components/README.md

-# Created by ZarCodeX — If you find this helpful, please leave a ⭐ on the repo!
+# Created by ZarScape — If you find this helpful, please leave a ⭐ on the repo!

 ---